IPS-Eye-White

 If the Bereans did not take Paul and Silas’ word for it but checked what they said against the Scriptures, why in the world do we imagine that we can take any modern day pastor or theologian’s word at face value without checking for ourselves that what they teach is true?
 We must be a LOT more gullible and, dare I say it, more stupid than those ancient people.

-Although the actual origin of the doctrine of a triune God is shocking, it so quickly became set in stone that despite the fact that the Greek grammar does NOT necessarily indicate that the Holy Sprit is a male being, this preconceived idea influenced modern translations to use the pronoun "He" for the Holy Spirit.
-Most 'orthodox' explanations I have ever read, do no more than quote verses that list Father, Son and Holy Spirit in one place, although this cannot possibly tell us what the nature of the Holy Spirit is.
+Although the Greek grammar does NOT necessarily indicate that the Holy Sprit is a male being, because of concepts already set in stone modern translations use the pronoun "He" for the Holy Spirit.
+Most 'orthodox' explanations I have ever read do no more than quote verses that list Father, Son and Holy Spirit in one place, although this cannot possibly tell us what the nature of the Holy Spirit is.
+Besides which the origin of the doctrine of a triune God is extremely unreliable (influenced by Greek philosophy), and the New Testament does not treat the Holy Spirit as a separate being (even ignoring it in many cases).
+However, none of this seems to mean a thing.

 Sadly, those that disagree with orthodox church doctrine are immediately dismissed as heretics.
-Yet, in the final analysis, doctrine cannot be based on what the official position is of any given denomination is, what seminaries and Bible schools teach, what this or that 'church father' believed and taught, what conclusions various councils came to.
-Nor can we blindly take as Gospel truth what modern scholars and theologians hold to - regardless of how well respected and highly thought of they may be.
-And we certainly cannot trust what Catholic mystics, deeply immersed in Greek philosophy, would have us believe.
+However, doctrine cannot be based on the official position of any given denomination, what any seminary or Bible school may teach, what one or the other 'church father' believed and taught, nor the conclusion any of the councils came to.
+We certainly cannot necessarily take as Gospel truth what modern scholars and theologians preach regardless of how persuasive, respected, or highly thought of they may be.
+And we certainly cannot trust what Catholic mystics - deeply immersed in Greek philosophy - would have us believe.
 Also See Relying On Others To Decide What We Should Believe in Part I

 As far as they were concerned... they had a nice tidy solution.
-The difficulty was resolved, and the case could be closed.
-However, the fact that the conclusion did not follow from nor agree with all the evidence was ignored.
+The difficulty was resolved, and the case could be closed regardless of the fact that the conclusion did not follow from nor agree with the Biblical evidence.

 So let us not make the same tragic mistakes and see for ourselves what the Bible teaches and how the Bible describes and defines the Father, Son and Holy Spirit, and their relationship to each other.